nginx/unit-docs/source/configuration/index.rst

         existing environment variables.

-        If an environment variable already exists in the system and gets declared in the object, the object's value takes precendence and gets passed to the application.
+        If an environment variable already exists in the system and gets declared in this object, the object's value takes precedence and gets passed to the application.

     * - **group**